rmcelreath/rethinking/ERRATA.md

 page 255: next-to-last paragraph: "When we have two variable", "variable" should be "variables"

+page 271: last paragraph before 9.3.1: "But understanding some of the concept behind it will ...", "concept" should be "concepts"

 ## 1st Edition

 page 13: "What does mean to take a limit..." is missing the word "it".